 - Your teams are focused on the key behavioural aspects of being part of a successful organisation, in addition to the technical aspects

-- Key requirements of areas such as client care are fully understood within your organisation with the right behaviours being encouraged and demonstrated.
+- The requirements of key areas, such as client care, are fully understood within your organisation with the right behaviours being encouraged and demonstrated.

 - A consistent approach is adopted across departments and processes